Everything You Need to Know About the U.S. Citizenship Test

 - Reading.
 You must read one out of three sentences correctly to demonstrate that you can read in English.
 This is the Reading Test Vocabulary List from USCIS.

-- Writing.
+- Citizenship Writing Test.
 You must write one of three sentences correctly to demonstrate that you can write in English.
 This is the Writing Test Vocabulary List from USCIS.

 There’s no written section of the civics part of the citizenship test – it’s all oral.
-You may be asked things like:
+Some of the naturalization test questions could include:

 - Name one U.S. territory.